Aliics/mouse/README.md

   // Routes can be concatenated, so these will be added onto our Server routes. val additionalRoutes = Routes(
-    // Path parameters.
-There must be passed in to match, they are required.
-Use "param" to access.
+    // This shows two need dsl features, path joining with "/" and path parameters.
+    // Path params must be provided if the route uses them, so there is no optional version of the "param" function.
-    (Get / "about/:name", implicit req => Future {
+    (Get / "about" / ":name", implicit req => Future {
       val name = param[String]("name")
       Ok(s"$name is cool!")
     }),